rmullegama/rmullegama/README.md

 - 👀 I’m interested in Bioinformatics, Data Science + A.I
 - 🌱 I’m currently learning Python, MATLAB, Deep learning
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me: rmullegama01@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---